 Kathryn Hughes Barry, Ph.D., joined the Occupational and Environmental Epidemiology Branch (OEEB) in 2009 as a predoctoral fellow through the Yale/NCI Partnership Training program.
 Dr. Barry received a B.S. from Tufts University in 2003, and her M.P.H. from Yale University in 2005.
 Prior to beginning her doctoral program, she spent two years as a CDC/CSTE Applied Epidemiology Fellow at the Washington State Department of Health, where she engaged in cluster investigations of non-infectious conditions, including childhood and breast cancers and aplastic anemia.
 In her dissertation research in OEEB, Dr. Barry investigated cancer risk associated with pesticide exposures and the modifying role of inherited genetic variation in DNA repair genes in the Agricultural Health Study (AHS).
 After receiving her Ph.D. from Yale in 2011, Dr. Barry was promoted to postdoctoral fellow.
 She is working with Michael C. R. Alavanja, Dr.P.H, senior investigator, OEEB, to continue her research on pesticides and their interactions with genetic factors with respect to cancer risk in the AHS .
 In addition, Dr. Barry is working with Sonja Berndt, Pharm.D., Ph.D., investigator, OEEB, to study the relationship between epigenetic variation, genetic variation, and cancer risk, as well as epigenetic variation associated with occupational/environmental exposures, in various studies.
 She is a member of the American Association for Cancer Research and the Society for Epidemiologic Research.

-Bryan Bassig, Ph.D., joined the Occupational and Environmental Epidemiology Branch (OEEB) as a predoctoral fellow in August 2012 as part of the Yale/NCI Training Program in Cancer Epidemiology, , and became a postdoctoral fellow in June 2015.
-Dr. Bassig received his B.S. in health services with minors in biology and bioethics from Saint Joseph’s University in 2008.
-He received his M.P.H. degree in chronic disease epidemiology from Yale University in 2010, and a Ph.D. in environmental cancer epidemiology from Yale in 2015.
-For his dissertation research, Dr. Bassig worked with Qing Lan, M.D., Ph.D., M.P.H., senior investigator, OEEB, Nathaniel Rothman, M.D., M.P.H., M.H.S., senior investigator, OEEB, and his Yale mentor Dr. Tongzhang Zheng to evaluate molecular, genetic, and environmental risk factors for lymphoid malignancies in eastern Asia using data from several case-control and prospective studies.
-In addition to these research activities, Dr. Bassig is involved in other OEEB studies, including a hospital-based case-control study of lympho neoplasms in Asia (AsiaLymph) and cross-sectional molecular epidemiology studies of workers occupationally exposed to trichloroethylene and benzene.
+Bryan Bassig, Ph.D., joined the Occupational and Environmental Epidemiology Branch (OEEB) as a predoctoral fellow in August 2012 as part of the Yale/NCI Training Program in Cancer Epidemiology, and became a postdoctoral fellow in June 2015.
+Dr. Bassig received his M.P.H. degree in chronic disease epidemiology from the Yale School of Public Health in 2010, and his Ph.D. in environmental cancer epidemiology from Yale University in 2015.
+His dissertation research focused on evaluating the etiology of non-Hodgkin lymphoma in East Asia using data from prospective cohort and case-control studies, with an emphasis on benzene exposure and susceptibility and intermediate endpoint biomarkers.
+As a postdoctoral fellow in OEEB, Dr. Bassig is working with Qing Lan, M.D., Ph.D., M.P.H., senior investigator, OEEB, Nathaniel Rothman, M.D., M.P.H., M.H.S., to investigate the molecular epidemiology of lymphohematopoietic malignancies in Asia and the health effects associated with a wide range of environmental and occupational exposures, including trichloroethylene, benzene, and air particulates.
 Prior to joining OEEB, Dr. Bassig held research positions at the Yale School of Public Health and the Philadelphia Department of Health.

 Benjamin Booth, M.S., joined the Occupational and Environmental Epidemiology Branch (OEEB) as a predoctoral fellow in April 2013.
 He earned a B.S. in health promotion and education from the University of Utah in 2007 and a M.S. in epidemiology from the University of Iowa College of Public Health in 2009.
 He is currently enrolled as a doctoral student in epidemiology at the University of Illinois at Chicago (UIC) School of Public Health.
 Under the mentorship of Mary Ward, Ph.D., senior investigator, OEEB, and Dr. Leslie Stayner, Professor, UIC, Mr. Booth is investigating associations between several routes of pesticide exposure and childhood cancer occurrence in U.S. populations.
 He is also evaluating childhood cancer risk in European populations from the International Childhood Cancer Cohort Consortium.
 He is a member of the Society for Epidemiologic Research.